NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/windows.md

 2. Create a local folder where the downloaded applications will be stored, e.g. C:\neurodesktop

-3. Open a terminal, and type the folowing command to automatically download the neuromachine container and run it
+3. Open a terminal, and type the folowing command to automatically download the neurodesktop container and run it

 ```
 docker run --shm-size=1gb -it --privileged --name neuromachine -v C:/neurodesktop:/neurodesktop -e USER=user -p 8080:8080 vnmd/neuromachine:20210708